 3. Click on the domain that you would like to change the name servers for.

-- Click the arrow next to the checkbox in the header bar to select all domains by page or account.
+- Use the checkbox and drop-down menu in the header bar to select all the domains in the page or in your entire account.

 4. Click the ‘NS/DNS Records’ tab.

 5. The name server drop-down box allows you to select from a few options including Uniregistry name servers, your account default name servers, or setting custom name servers.
 Click the option you would like to use.

 - Select 'Uniregistry DNS' to use Uniregistry's name servers and DNS.

 - Select ‘Uniregistry Market’ to set name servers for sales and parking landing pages.

 - Select 'My account defaults' to use your default name server settings.

 - Select ‘Scrub name servers’ to remove name server records altogether.